maxsal/covid19india/README.md

 ### Version 0.1.2
 * ➕ ADD [`biblioteca()`](R/biblioteca.R) function to install (if necessary) and load CRAN and GitHub packages
+  * FUNCTION HAS SINCE BEEN REMOVED - may return in later version

 ### Version 0.1.1
 * ➕ ADD [`get_all_data()`](R/get_all_data.R) function to pull state and national level time-series count, testing, and vaccine data